MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 **_In this blog post we will look for various approaches to exploit linux target and get remote access._**

-**After identifying vulnerabilities, now we will exploi them to access target remotely**
+**After identifying vulnerabilities, now we will exploit them to access target remotely**

-The basic approaches to exploit target network:
+The basic approaches to exploit the target network:

-* What services's are running in target network?
+* What services are running in the target network?

 * What's the version of running services?